ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 2. In a text editor, open a file that contains conflicts.

 3. Resolve each conflicting change, and then save the file.

-  **Note:** Delete all of the text that you do not want to retain.
+Delete all of the text that you do not want to retain.
 Each conflict is in this format:

 		<<<<<<< HEAD
 		Text in checked out branch.
 		=======
 		Text in merged branch.
 		>>>>>>> merged_branch

 4. Stage each file that you modified.

 5. Resume the rebase operation by typing `git rebase --continue` and pressing Enter.